Jump to content

 This is full of crystals.
 Crinoid?
 Belemnite?
 In flint rock, shape is approx 10cm across.
 Jurassic Coast, UK.
 Thank you.

-10. Last weekend I went to Crystal Mountain, it is a retail store with attached cafe, animal feeding, small rollercoaster (for the kids), large indoor playground etc overall a pretty cool place to visit.
+15. Last weekend I went to Crystal Mountain, it is a retail store with attached cafe, animal feeding, small rollercoaster (for the kids), large indoor playground etc overall a pretty cool place to visit.
 Under the shop there is a museum, which is what this post is about - not your typical museum, a lot of things are unlabeled unfortunately, it's quite small (just 3 large rooms with corridors) all set up to look like you're deep underground in a cave.
-These photos are in no particular order I got my youngest (6 years old) to pose in front of some of the really big crystals to add a bit o
+These photos are in no particular order I got my youngest (6 years old) to pose in front of some of the really big crystals to add a bit of scale The complete skeletons and dinosaur skull are plastic

 Fossil id